-Nonscheduled airline travel by students, or by faculty or administrative personnel must be only by aircraft and airline certified by the Federal Aviation Administration.
+Nonscheduled airline travel by students, or by faculty or administrative personnel employees of an institution or agency, must be only by aircraft and airline certified by the Federal Aviation Administration.

 4. Policy on Moving Expenses

 a.
 Institutional or Agency Policies